Carlos Ezeta

-Carlos Basilio Ezeta y León (14 June 1852 – 21 March 1903) was President of El Salvador from 22 June 1890 to 9 June 1894, when he was overthrown in the Revolution of the 44.
+Carlos Basilio Ezeta y León (14 June 1852 – 21 March 1903) was the 16th President of El Salvador from 22 June 1890 to 9 June 1894, when he was overthrown in the Revolution of the 44.
 He was a military ruler.
 He died on 21 March 1903, aged 50.

 Early life

 Carlos Ezeta was born in San Salvador, El Salvador, on 14 June 1852.
 His father was General Eligió Ezeta and his mother was Asunción de León Corleto, and he had a younger brother, Antonio Ezeta.
 He married Josefa Marroquín and had four children: Carlota, Matilde, Emilia, and Asunción.

 Military service

-Ezeta served in the Salvadoran Army during Santiago González Portillo's and Fernando Figueroa's invasions of Honduras in 1872 and 1873.
+Ezeta served in the Salvadoran Army during Santiago González's and Fernando Figueroa's invasions of Honduras in 1872 and 1873.
 During his service, he was injured in battle in Santa Bárbara.
 He lived in Costa Rica in 1875, returned to El Salvador in 1876, and later visited the United States and Guatemala.
 He returned to El Salvador in 1885 to fight against Guatemala in Barrios' War of Reunification and fought in the Battle of Chalchuapa.